santibacat/santibacat.github.io/index.md

-## Welcome to GitHub Pages
+## Santi Bacat

-Radiologist in Murcia.
+Radiologist in Murcia, Spain
-PhD's student in University of Murcia, Spain.
+PhD's student in University of Murcia.
 Computer science and deep learning enthusiast.